hgl71964/timeSeries/README.md

 ### model architecture
 In the first layer, we stack the following models to produce meta features:

-1. Seq2seq
+- Seq2seq
-2. XGBoost
+- XGBoost
-3. ARMA
+- ARMA
+- Catboost
+- 1-d convolutional neural network

 In the second layer, we implement a DNN based on the meta features from the first layer to predict the reture of the price.